cyberFund/cybernode-archive/docs/01bootstrap.md

-Every VM or physical server of Cybernode is based on Ubuntu 16.04 for simplicity.
-It needs automatic security updates and Docker.
+`cybernode` components can be run separately with scripts in `images/` directory, or together as a part of specific `cybernode` **type**.

+Because each component is packed into container, it can be run on own physical servers, or in the cloud, such as Google GKE.

+Physical server setup is tested with Ubuntu 16.04, which is configured with `/install/01bootstrap.sh` script with automatic security updates, Docker and few more goodies.
+Docker and updates:

     # automatic security updates
     apt-get -y update